-In fact, you may need to spend one to two years of monitoring with a credit repair service to be safe.
+In fact, you may need to spend one to two years of monitoring with a credit restoration service to be safe.
 Identify thieves often let information go dormant to fly under the radar.
 As soon as you think you’re safe, that’s when they begin using your information.

 Mistake #2: Shelling out money before the service begins

 Like any service, you should be provided with a detailed contract regarding the repair plan.
 The contract must have a clear and reasonable cancellation policy.
-The Credit Repair Organizations Act outlines these provisions and stipulates that you have certain rights as an individual seeking credit repair from a service.
+The Credit Repair Organizations Act outlines these provisions and stipulates that you have certain rights as an individual seeking credit restoration from a service.
 While monthly fees and one-time service charges are normal, you can’t be compelled to pay an upfront lump sum.